Tennessee Appellate Court Reverses Lower Court Decision Providing More Parenting Time

 As such, the Appellate Court reversed the residential parenting schedule and remanded the case back to the trial court for the to adoption a schedule that afforded Father more parenting time.

 If you believe you’re not spending enough time with your child, you should seek the services of an experienced family law attorney.
-Contact Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a free consultation.
+Contact Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a consultation.
 Our phone number is 615-417-7800.